devi1262005/AccuKnox_Django-Trainee/README.md

 Questions:
 Topic: Django Signals

 Q1: By default are django signals executed synchronously or asynchronously?
-Please support your answer with a code snippet that conclusively proves your stance.
-The code does not need to be elegant and production ready, we just need to understand your logic.

 Q2: Do django signals run in the same thread as the caller?
-Please support your answer with a code snippet that conclusively proves your stance.
-The code does not need to be elegant and production ready, we just need to understand your logic.

 Q3: By default do django signals run in the same database transaction as the caller?
-Please support your answer with a code snippet that conclusively proves your stance.
-The code does not need to be elegant and production ready, we just need to understand your logic.

 Topic: Custom Classes in Python
 Description: You are tasked with creating a Rectangle class with the following requirements:

 An instance of the Rectangle class requires length:int and width:int to be initialized.